School-Specific8 min readMay 8, 2026

 If you're applying to Marshall, Viterbi, Annenberg, or SCA, your essays should reflect knowledge of that specific school — not just USC as a whole.

-5. Wasting the Short Answers
+5. Wasting the Quick Takes

 How to Use Counsely's Essay Editor for USC Drafts

-After drafting your USC essays, run them through Counsely's free essay editor for instant feedback.
+After drafting your USC essays, run them through Counsely's essay editor for instant feedback.
 The editor evaluates your writing for:

 • Specificity — Are you naming real USC programs, courses, and resources?